Basic Sciences Programs

 Through a partnership with the American Heart Association (AHA), mentored summer research experiences are available to students from groups underrepresented in science.
 Awardees will be mentored by current AHA-funded scientists who are pursuing basic or clinical research in cardiovascular disease.

-The Aspirnaut™ Summer Research Internship Program is a hands-on and mentored basic science research laboratory experience for undergraduate students interested in a career in biomedical research.
-The program is supported by the National Institute of Diabetes and Digestive and Kidney Diseases of the National Institutes of Health and recruitment is targeted to underrepresented racial and ethnic groups, Native Americans and those from geographically- and economically-disadvantaged backgrounds as defined by the federal government.*
+The Aspirnaut™ Summer Research Internship Program is a 10-week hands-on and mentored basic science research laboratory experience for undergraduate students interested in a career in biomedical research.
+The program features a holistic approach that augments the discovery science experience with professional skills development and guided self-discovery.
+The program is supported by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) of the National Institutes of Health and recruitment is targeted to underrepresented racial and ethnic groups, Native Americans, and those from geographically-economically-, and educationally diverse backgrounds.

 The Vanderbilt Research Experience for Undergraduates (REU) in Chemical Biology program is a ten week hands-on course designed to introduce chemistry, biochemistry and biology students to the research processes and the interdisciplinary nature of contemporary research.
 Students attend seminars given by VICB faculty working across disciplinary lines and participate in weekly discussions on topics such as research ethics and careers in chemical biology.